Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 per year · pretrial services contract

-SF Pretrial leverages this into $15.5M of total annual programming (105 FTEs) — using federal & private grants, Medi-Cal revenue, and philanthropic funding.
+SF Pretrial leverages this into $15.5M of total annual programming (105 FTEs) — using federal & private grants, other city contracts, Medi-Cal revenue, and philanthropic funding.
 None of that leverage transfers under probation.

 7.7×more expensive for the city